1999AZZAR/LilyOpenCMS/docs/api.md

 > Image visibility & scoping rules:
 > - Default upload visibility: Uploads by custom roles Writer/Editor default to hidden; uploads by others default to visible (can be overridden via is_visible form value).
-> - Picker scoping: Superuser/Admin/Subadmin see all images; Editor sees own and assigned writers’ images; others see only their own images.
+> - Picker scoping: Superuser/Admin/Subadmin see all images; Editor sees own and assigned writers' images; others see only their own images.

 ## Videos (YouTube)
 | Method | Endpoint                                 | Auth | Description                                 |